 Design the content of each contract around a single coherent theme.
 For example, over time I found that teaching Newton’s three laws of force required creating five different contracts: the Law of Inertia, the study of the forces acting on a body at rest, the study of the forces acting on a body that is accelerating, the conceptual implications of the equation F = ma, and the Law of Action and Reaction.
 The first, fourth and fifth contracts evolved into strictly conceptual units, while the second and third were exclusively about the development of mathematical skills.
 A different teacher might well design this sprawling topic in a very different way and be equally effective.

 It is essential that the scope of a contract be determined by the learning process, not by the chapters in the textbook.
 If you have a brilliantly designed textbook, chapters and contracts may, in fact, coincide, but optimizing the experience of the student should always drive the design of the contract.

 This requires challenging the notion that all goals are equally important.
-It requires asking the questions “Does this piece of curriculum help prepare a student to live life well?” and “Can every student can realistically master it?”
-There are, of course, ramifications to answering these questions honestly, both inside and outside the classroom, but it is a necessary task if we are obeying the Prime Directive.
+It requires asking the questions “Does this piece of curriculum help prepare a student to live life well?” and “Can every student can realistically master it within the time constraints?”
+There are, of course, ramifications to answering these questions honestly, both inside and outside the classroom, but it is a necessary task if we are to obey the Prime Directive.